$1 million Powerball ticket sold in Cape Charles

 CAPE CHARLES, Va.
 (WAVY) — Someone who bought a Powerball ticket at Sting-Rays in Cape Charles is about to be a whole lot richer.

-The Virginia Lottery says the ticket won $1 million in Saturday’s drawing, missing the jackpot by just one number.
+The Virginia Lottery says the ticket won $1 million in the Saturday, Sept.
+9 drawing, missing the jackpot by just one number.

 The person who bought the ticket hasn’t come forward at this time, but has 180 days from the drawing date to claim the prize.